Work · Case Study

 Small World Vet Centre: A Sustainable Approach to Clinical Veterinary Practice

-Small World Vet Centre in Liphook is an independent small animal practice, owned by principle vet Phill Elliot.
+Small World Vet Centre in Liphook is an independent small animal practice, owned by principle vet Phill Elliott.

 Case Study Background: An independent practice, opened April 2015, in a long-vacant, dilapidated commercial property, with a clear 'mission' from the outset; to establish an excellent reputation for pet care and use this as a platform to make a positive environmental impact.